TCCPP/wiki-articles/articles/include.md

 ## Don't -s

 Do not include source(`.c, .cpp`) files.
 They contain definitions, which, according to [ODR](https://en.cppreference.com/w/cpp/language/definition) should only appear once.
-Including them would make a copy of all the definitions in them.
+Including one would make a copy of all the definitions in that source file.